Can a Family Member Get Paid to Be a Caregiver in Pennsylvania?

 The same thing applies to parents who want to be the family caregiver of their non-adult children.

-However, apart from this, many family members and relatives can get paid by Medicaid to care for their loved ones.
+However, apart from this, any family member, relative, or friend can get paid by Medicaid to care for their loved ones.

 Who can be a caregiver?